vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

 This folder contains scripts for streamlining data retrieval from MASS and conversion of pp files to NetCDF files.

-This works on JASMIN (and any other system that has access to mass-cli).
+This works on JASMIN [sci servers](https://help.jasmin.ac.uk/docs/interactive-computing/sci-servers/) (and any other servers with access to mass-cli).

-This code is hands off and is works in parallel to retrieve pp and convert to NetCDF/zarr files by using scheduling software, `slurm`, so everything runs in parallel on LOTUS compute nodes to speed up conversion.
+This code is hands off and is works in parallel to retrieve pp and convert to NetCDF files by using scheduling software, `slurm`, so everything runs in parallel on LOTUS compute nodes to speed up conversion.

 ## Usage